Could You Have Prediabetes?

 - History of diabetes during pregnancy (gestational diabetes)

-or having a baby weighing over nine pounds
+or having a baby weighing over 9 pounds

 polycystic ovary syndrome